• American Fringe Tree with airy white spring flowers and rounded form in a sunny landscape

-• Close-up view of American Fringe Trees white flowers
+• Close-up of American Fringe Tree flowers showing creamy white fringe-like blooms

 Images Depict Mature Plants